Jiaxigu/Jiaxigu.github.io/about.md

 ---
-layout: post
+layout: page
 title: About
-permalink: /about/
-standalone: true
+sidebar_link: true
 ---

 ## Welcome!

 This is my personal blog.
 Posts are, in most cases, about data science.
-Sports, linguistics, investment and life progresses are the other things I would like to discuss here.
+Sports, linguistics and investing are the other things I would like to discuss here.

 ## Me